 What causes the majority of the errors?
 Are there flawed processes which allow errors to occur?
 Are there some errors occurring in the receiving or the vendor environment that introduces errors into the DC?
 Are there issues with certain pickers causing a higher percent of the problems?
 Review your picking process and identify why they occur.2.
 Full implementation of barcodes and scanning processes.
-Full use of barcodes and scanning throughout all fulfillment center processes.
+Full use of barcodes and scanning throughout all fulfillment center processes is a recommended industry best practice.
 In particular, barcode picking technology and pack confirmation scanning can reduce pick errors.
 Barcode labeling and scanning is the pre-requisite for all the more advanced technologies.

 3. Reduce fatigue with improved slotting.
 We all know that pickers spend 70% of their time walking between pick locations.
-This can cause fatigue which can result in mis-picks.
+This can cause fatigue which can result in pickers being more prone to errors.
 Look at your slotting routines and continually improve your slotting regimen.